microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 The **providers** section defines the set of code providers active in XT, listed by their provider type.

 The current provider types in XT are:
-    - command       (defines the set of commands available in XT)
+    - command       (defines the set of commands available for XT)
-    - compute       (defines the set of backend compute services available in XT)
+    - compute       (defines the set of backend compute services available for XT)
-    - hp-search     (defines the set of hyperparameter search algorithms available in XT)
+    - hp-search     (defines the set of hyperparameter search algorithms available for XT)
-    - storage       (defines the set of storage providers available in XT)
+    - storage       (defines the set of storage providers available for XT)

 For each provider type, you specify a dictionary of name/value pairs.
     - The *name* is a user-defined name that may appear elsewhere in the XT config file or command line options.